Lalbakaiya river

 Lalbakaiya river is a transborder river flowing from hills of Nepal to India.
 It crosses the border at Balua Gowabari.
-Its two major tributories are Bakaya river and Dhansar river.
+Its two major tributaries are Bakaya river and Dhansar river.

 Conflict

 After flooding of the area, the locals of Banjaraha at Ishnath Municipality has been voicing to decommission the dam in the India side.
 Due to the dam, water level has raised and there is flooding every year.
 In July 2021, around 500 bigha of land was inundated.